- Smart and stylish cabin

 The 2020 Kona is, like any Hyundai, well-equipped out of the box, but higher-trim models quickly lose their value proposition.
 We give it 8 out of 10 here.

 The 2020 Kona comes in SE, SEL, Limited, and Ultimate trims which range from just over $20,000 to nearly $30,000 fully loaded.
 The base Kona SE gets cloth upholstery, power features, Bluetooth, a 7.0-inch touchscreen with Apple CarPlay and Android Auto compatibility, 16-inch alloy wheels, twin USB ports up front, and forward-collision warnings with automatic emergency braking.
 An excellent 5-year/60,000-mile bumper-to-bumper warranty is also included and improves to 10 years/100,000 miles for the powertrain.

 The SEL trim adds heated seats, 17-inch wheels, keyless ignition, satellite radio, and blind-spot monitors, making it our pick.
 A sunroof is optional, as is improved Infinity audio.

 Limited models strangely don’t offer a sunroof even as an option, but do include 18-inch wheels, leather upholstery, a power driver’s seat, LED taillights, and the more powerful turbocharged engine.
 Ultimate models top the lineup, and include an improved 8.0-inch touchscreen, head-up display, wireless smartphone charging, and satellite navigation.
 At nearly $30,000 though, the Kona’s small size comes into play, and many larger crossovers represent a much better deal.

 The 2020 Hyundai Kona is plenty efficient for a city-friendly crossover, but those looking for even more should consider the Kona Electric.

-An all-electric model is available in some states, and with a 258-mile driving range, it gets near-Tesla stats for a fraction of the price.
+An all-electric model is available in some states, and with a 258-mile driving range it gets near-Tesla stats for less.